-Data Points 1-Core 8-Core, Min Col 8-Core, Max Col 8-Core, Min Col, Binning 8-Core, Max Col, Binning 1.55E+06 (12 MB) 29.1 100.7 8.8 99.3 6.4 3.88E+06 (30 MB) 74.4 105 15.8 99.8 8 7.75E+06 (60 MB) 148.6 118.3 30.4 103.1 12 1.55E+07 (120 GB) 288.6 153.2 53.8 114.2 18.5 2.33E+07 (180 GB) 437.6 194.7 82 121.3 23.7 3.10E+07 (239 MB) 3086 242.7 106.9 132.7 28.2 1.55E+08 (1.2 GB) N/A 984.8 593.8 334.4 112.2 2.46E+08 (1.9 GB) N/A 1581.6 958.1 498.2 171.5 tool (1-core in Table 1) can render 23 million points in roughly 437 seconds.
-The performance numbers for these single core runs are effectively identical to the rendering times that can be expected from the original parcords implementation as it is using the exact same code.
-These numbers were used as the baseline instead of the ones obtained via running parcoords on the client to ensure the same type of computing environment is used.
+The single core render speed has a very large growth rate and eventually breaks due to lack of memory.
+The baseline visualization tool (1-core in Table 1) can render 23 million points in roughly 437 seconds.
 When using parallelization, the system becomes capable of rendering any size of data and can render small data sizes quickly.
 The downside is that the growth rate of speed is still quite large.
 This stage (8-core, Max Col Column in Table 1) can render the same 23 million point dataset in 82 seconds, an improvement of 4 times.
 8-core, Min Col represents parallelization using many processes of minimal size.
 It is obvious that the overhead from creating more processes harshly affects the rendering speed since rendering 23 million points takes over 120 seconds as opposed to 82 using 8-core, Max Col. Line binning slightly reduces the small dataset speeds, but greatly reduces the growth rate.
-This result backs the methodology discussed and is capable of rendering 23 million data points in only 23.7 seconds when combined with maximizing data distribution, an improvement of 20 times over the baseline system.
+This result backs the methodology discussed and is capable of rendering 23 million points in only 23.7 seconds when combined with maximizing data distribution, an improvement of 20 times over the baseline system.
 The largest dataset tested on the system contained 246 million points and successfully rendered in 171 seconds.
-Figure 4 shows least-square-fitted lines for a plot of the numbers shown in table 1.
-This graph shows nicely how much faster the parallel rendering performs as the dataset size grows.
-It should be noted that the performance of the Max Col approach performs too similarly no matter whether the data base is accessed using the streaming method or not for the dataset sizes tested so far to be distinguishable in the plot.
-This is why only one of the lines is visible in the graph.

-The improvement in performance of the visualization algorithm makes it easier to use for our collaborative partners thanks to the increased interactive capabilities and ability to process the larger datasets that were impossible to visualize using existing approaches.
+The improvement in performance of the visualization algorithm makes it easier to use for our collaborative partners thanks to the increased interactive capabilities and ability to process the larger data sets that were impossible to visualize using existing approaches.
 By using the current implementation of the described algorithm, our collaborators were already able to identify characteristics within the data which they were not able to do before.
-Due to the fact that it is directly integrated with the web interface that the users of the mindmodelling.org system use to track the progress of their computations, the visualization is ready to use within that same interface.
+Due to the fact that it is directly integrated to the web interface that the users of the mindmodelling.org system use to track the progress of their computations, the visualization is ready to use within that same interface.
 As a result it is very easy to use and ready to deploy by a relatively large user base.